WebCivics/SocialWeb-WebExtensionDev-v4/notes/app/objectives.md

 6. IdP via Domain Name

 The primary public IdP is a users domain name, however the objective is that the must own the TLD.
-Problem with this is that some domains, might be sub-domais of others tlds..
+Problem with this is that some domains, might be sub-domains of others tlds..
 Tricky DNS stuff,nonetheless, point is, not facebook or whatever. at least, not for now...

 maybe github / gitpages, idk.  prefer not.